yzziizzy/gpuedit/DEVELOPMENT.md

 * Increment/decrement numbers in identifiers on this line.
 Combo with Dup Line.
 * File browser gives SLOC/git/etc stats in detail mode
 * Jump to line of last edit
 * File-summoning fuzzy search interface
+* Notify when semicolons appear to be missing

 == BUGS ==
 * Mouse scroll on files with fewer lines than the screen